rbiasini/imo-2021/problem1.md

 }
 ```

-We can conservatively add 1 t the right side of the first inequality.
+We can conservatively add 1 to the right side of the first inequality.
 This is to make sure that an integer solution for m exists.

 So, we now have: